renepacchaux/huntington-bank-pavilion/README.md

 The initial role I took was user flow creator.
 Out of the many perks of attending an outdoor concert (even if you like the rain), we start by addressing some of the most significant risks that may come to bear on a ruined concert experience by mapping out the flow.
 The primary tool for the concert-goer is the mobile app.
 Together, the business and the user navigate some of the issues that can make or break the concert experience.
 --

 I played a little too close into the idea of a laser-guided interview.
-I thought that if my questions were prepared well, my inquiry would feel like a conversation.
+I thought that if my questions were well-prepared, my inquiry would feel like a conversation.
 My chill default did kick in at 1/4 of the way into the interview.
 But, I let an unexpected start bother me.
 I thought I would not receive what I needed as soon as the line of questioning felt foreign to me, the person asking the questions.

 ##### Design at synthesis
 The users’ case for wanting to find amenities was injected and assumed early.
 I mean, they already bought tickets!
 When I volunteered as the cartographer, I departed from fleshing out the delta between a user flow where you primary buy tickets to one where you start already at the show.
 That is only  50% of the battle.